Tropical Mirror: Introduction

 \section{Introduction}

-In many cases the enumerative problems in algebraic geometry over complex numbers allow complex tropicalization.
-In particular, counting of the complex curves becomes counting graphs with circle action, see Mikhalkin \cite{Mikhalkin2004,Mikh}.
+The enumerative problems in algebraic geometry over complex numbers often allow complex tropicalization.
+In particular, Mikhalkin \cite{Mikhalkin2004, Mikh} showed that counting the complex curves on a toric surface becomes the counting of graphs.
+The higher dimensional version was developed by \cite{nishinou2006toric}, and the intersection theoretic interpretation was done by \cite{gross2018intersection} and \cite{ranganathan2017skeletons}.
+The TQFT formulation for the tropical multiplicities for the curve counting, including descendant invariants, was provided by Mandel--Ruddat \cite{mandel2020descendant, mandel2023tropical}.

-In present paper we discuss the tropicalization of the Gromov-Witten invariants.
-Gromov-Witten invariants naturally related to different phenomena such as counting of the holomorphic maps, topological string theory, mirror symmetry, WDVV equations and many others.
-In our discussion we will describe the corresponding tropical versions for some of these phenomena.
+The main focus of the present paper is the tropicalization of the Gromov--Witten invariants.
+Gromov--Witten invariants are naturally related to different phenomena, such as counting of the holomorphic maps, topological string theory, mirror symmetry, WDVV equations, and many others.
+We will discuss the tropicalization of these phenomena and show that it usually leads to simplifications.

-The complex curves on toric space $X$ in the tropical limit become graphs, embedded into toric base $X$ via piece-wise linear maps.
-Hence the problem of counting such curves passing through the cycles on $X$ becomes an enumerative problem.
-In particular, Gathmann and Hannah \cite{Hannah} used tropical geometry to prove the Kontsevich-Manin recursive relation \cite{kontsevich1994gromov} for numbers $N_d$, of degree-$d$, genus-zero curves in $\mathbb{CP}^2$ passing through $3d-1$ points.
+The complex curves in toric variety $X$ in the tropical limit become graphs embedded via piece-wise linear maps.
+Hence, the counting problem for such curves, passing through the cycles on $X$, becomes an enumerative problem.
+In particular, Gathmann and Markwig \cite{Hannah} used tropical geometry to prove the Kontsevich--Manin recursive relation \cite{kontsevich1994gromov} for numbers $N_d$, of degree $d$, genus zero curves in $\mathbb{CP}^2$ passing through $3d-1$ points.

-The Gromov-Witten invariants over complex numbers can be described using $A$-type twisted topological string theory \cite{Witten:1988xj}.
-The tropical GW invariants can be described using the higher topological quantum mechanics with circle action on graphs, introduced in \cite{losev2019tqft}.
-Certainly, the quantum mechanics can be constructed as the limit of maximally degenerate complex structure (very long strings) in topological string theory, but the fact that it captures all GW invariants is a novel result.
-Moreover, Losev and Shardin \cite{Losev_2007} showed that the quantum mechanics, similar to the one we describe in present paper, provides solutions to the WDVV equations.
+The Gromov--Witten invariants over complex numbers admit type-$A$ topological string theory \cite{Witten:1988xj} representation.
+We represent the tropical GW invariants using the higher topological quantum mechanics (HTQM), introduced in \cite{losev2019tqft}.
+Our HTQM naturally emerges from topological string theory in the limit of maximally degenerate complex structure, the very long strings.
+However, its ability to describe all GW invariants is surprising.
+Moreover, Losev and Shardin~\cite{Losev_2007} showed that the HTQM, similar to the one we describe in the present paper, provides a~solution to the WDVV equations.